 - See our comprehensive post on making and storing homemade gelatin gummy dog treats for additional information about making gummy treats including helpful gummy making tips, troubleshooting, and safe treat storage.

 - These treats should be kept refrigerated and can be frozen for longer storage, although freezing can affect consistency.

 Recipe and Ingredient Tips and Tricks

 - In my experience, 3 tbsp of gelatin powder per cup of liquid makes firm gummies.
 If you prefer, you can use more gelatin for added supplementation or less for a jigglier jelly treat with lower gelatin content.
 Individual gelatin powders may be a little stronger / weaker.
 Find a ratio that works for your preferences and, of course, your dog.

-- Remember to go natural or take care when shopping to avoid artificial sweeteners in ingredients like yogurt for your dogs – xylitol (also identified as sweetener E967) is particularly dangerous for dogs.
+- Remember to go natural or take care when shopping to avoid artificial sweeteners in ingredients like yogurt for your dogs.
+Xylitol (sweetener E967) is particularly dangerous for dogs.

 - If your dog is sensitive to dairy, you can use a milky dog-safe non-dairy ingredient instead of the yogurt.
 Check out our other gummy recipes for alternative ideas.
 If it isn’t probiotic, you can alter the method above to simplify prep, if you wish.